-All of the commitments and statements contained in the application and any amendment thereto submitted in writing to the Borough by the Company, except as modified herein, are binding upon the Company as terms and conditions of this municipal consent.
-The application and any other relevant writings submitted by the Company shall be considered a part of this chapter and made a part hereof by reference as long as it does not conflict with state or federal law.
-All ordinances or parts of ordinances or other agreements between the Borough and the Company that are in conflict with the provisions of this agreement are hereby declared invalid and superseded.
+All of the statements and commitments contained in the application or annexed thereto and incorporated therein, and any amendment thereto, except as modified herein, are binding upon the Company as terms and conditions of this consent.
+The application and other relevant writings submitted by the Company shall be annexed hereto and made a part hereof by reference, provided same do not conflict with application state or federal law.

-Should the Borough grant a franchise to construct, operate and maintain a cable television system to any other person, corporation or entity on terms materially less burdensome or more favorable than the terms contained herein, the Company may substitute such language that is more favorable or less burdensome for the comparable provision of this chapter subject to the provisions of N.J.A.C.
+Should the Borough grant municipal consent for a franchise to construct, operate and maintain a cable television system to any other person, corporation or entity on terms materially less burdensome or more favorable than the terms contained herein, the Company may substitute such language that is more favorable or less burdensome for the comparable provision of this chapter, subject to the provisions of N.J.A.C.
 14:17-6.7.

-If any section, subsection, sentence, clause, phrase or portion of this chapter is for any reason held invalid or unconstitutional by any court or federal or state agency of competent jurisdiction, such portion shall be deemed a separate, distinct and independent provision, and its validity or constitutionality shall not affect the validity of the remaining portions of the chapter.
+If any section, subsection, sentence, clause, phrase or portion of this chapter is for any reason held invalid or unconstitutional by any court or federal or state agency of competent jurisdiction, such portion shall be deemed a separate, distinct and independent provision, and its validity or unconstitutionality shall not affect the validity of the remaining portions of this chapter.

 Nothing in this franchise or in any prior agreement is or was intended to confer third-party beneficiary status on any member of the public to enforce the terms of such agreements or franchise.

 This chapter shall take effect immediately upon issuance of a renewal certificate of approval from the BPU.